raymondworkshop/old.myblog/_posts/2015-07-29-clustering.md

 ---
 layout: post
-title: "Clustering"
+title: "Summary about Clustering Algorithms"
 date: 2015-07-29
 categories: [home,notes,machinelearning]
-abstract: "A summary of Clustering Algorithms"
+abstract: "Summary about Clustering Algorithms"
 ---
-> <small>A summary of Clustering Algorithms </small>
+> Summary about Clustering Algorithms

 #### Clustering - divide a set of objects into meaningful groups